Find your new favorite trail!

 With such a dense network of trails at your fingertips, it's hard to know where to go hiking on the Copper Harbor Trails.
 That's why we've made this handy guide for you to plan a hike (or two!) on our mixed-use trails.
 These trails are open for hiking, trail running, and mountain biking, so expect to see a lot of each while out and about.
 Please follow proper Trail Etiquette when out on the trails.
 Together we can all have a great time!
 Remember to check our Trail Status page before you head out in case there are any closures you should be aware of.

-The Keweenaw Mountain Lodge's Back 9 Trails loop around what would have been the second half of the golf course, had it been built many decades ago.
+The Back 9 Trails loop around what would have been the second half of the KML golf course, had it been built many decades ago.
 Today the forest has regrown, although you can still find towering white pines along what would have been the lengthy fairways.
 Three loops twist and turn through this area: Chipmunk Run, Moose on the Loose, and Little Loon.
 All are wide corridors with plenty of space for both mountain bikers and hikers to pass each other with ease.
 The terrain is gently rolling and any steep sections were graded out to make it easier for people of all ages and abilities.
-This is a perfect place to burn off some energy after a dinner at the Lodge!

 Fort Wilkins Gardens